-Football is the most widely played team game in the world and the most popular spectator sport.
-The game began in England in the middle of the 19th century.
-The first football clubs appeared in 1855 and the football association started to function in 1863 in London.
+Football is the most popular team game in the world.
+The game began in England.
+The first football clubs appeared in 1855.

-Football spread ([sprɛd]- поширювався) internationally and won popularity in central Europe.
-Spain, Germany, Italy, and France, and other European countries took it up early
+Football spread internationally and won popularity in central Europe.
+Spain, Germany, Italy, and France, and other European countries took it up at the beginning of the last century, and established clubs.
+In 1971 women competed for the first time in the women's World Cup match in Mexico City.

-One nation that resisted ([rɪ'zɪstɪd] - протистояти, опиратися) football's spread for a long time was the USA.
-Only in the 1970s the interest in football developed in the US.
+One nation that resisted football's spread for a long time was the USA.
+40 years ago the interest in football developed in the US.
 Great popularity of the Brazilian star player Pele helped much in this.

-Two teams of 11 players play the game of football on a pitch ([pɪtʃ] - футбольне поле).
+Two teams of 11 players play the game of football on a pitch.
 At either end of the field there is a goal post.
-A goal-keeper guards it.
+A goalkeeper defends it.
 The main task for the players in a game is to force the ball into the small goal area.
-The winning team is the one which scores ([skp:] - забивати) the highest number of goals.
+The winning team is the one which scores the most goals.

 - 1. Where and when did football begin?

 - 2. Is the European football popular in the USA?

 - 3. When did women first play in a football world cup match?

-- 4. What is the time for a football game?
+- 4. How long is a football game?

 - 5. How many players participate in a game?

 - 6. How many goal posts are there on a football pitch?

-- 7. Who defends a goal post?
+- 7. Who defends the goal post?